bjpop/gurita/docsrc/input_output.rst

    When writing to standard output, unless otherwise specified, Hatch assumes that the file is in CSV format.

-   This can be overridden by ``out --format tsv``
+   This can be overridden by ``out --sep <str>``

-   As previously noted, when writing to a named file Hatch will try to use the file name extension to determine the file format, avoiding the need to specify ``--format``.
+   As previously noted, when writing to a named file Hatch will try to use the file name extension to determine the file format, avoiding the need to specify ``--sep``.

 Implicit CSV output to standard output (stdout)